 The IE is split into 4 components

-Medical Clearance: PADI Diving Medical form signed by a doctor (an MD or DO) stating fitness to dive and dated within the last 12 months
+Medical Clearance: PADI Diving Medical Form (PDF) signed by a doctor (MD or DO) stating fitness to dive and dated within the last 12 months.

-Certified Diver Date: PADI Open Water Diver for at least 6 months (or Equivalent Certification)
+Certified Diver Date: PADI Open Water Diver for at least six months (or equivalent certification).

-Diving Certifications: Certified as PADI Advanced Open Water Diver, PADI Rescue Diver and PADI Divemaster (or PADI recognized equivalents)
+Diving Certifications: Certified as a PADI Advanced Open Water, PADI Rescue Diver, and PADI Divemaster (or PADI recognized equivalent).